Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Cell values indicate the number of occurrences for each skill during the specified time period.
 - Computed the proportion of each skill's occurrence relative to the total job postings for each time period.
 - Rounded proportions to two decimal places for simplicity and readability.
+-
+### `soft_skills_proportion_chart ( math, science)`
+**Purpose**: To provide a visual representation of the proportion of job posts mentioning at least one soft skill over time.
+This chart helps identify trends and patterns in the demand for soft skills in the job market.
+**Key Functionality**:
+- Input files: Reads a nested JSON file containing job post data.
+Loads a dictionary of soft skills from an Excel file include math and science. output file: soft_skills_proportion_chart ( math, science).png.
+- Script name: visualize_soft_skills_proportion.py